Please click image for more info

 The Casio LK-280 has a unique karaoke mode in which you can play the songs of your choice, connect a mic, and enjoy a fun karaoke night with your friends.
 Yamaha EZ-220 lacks the entertainment element.

 The Casio LK-280 is priced lower as compared to Yamaha EZ-220.
 The price and features of the Casio LK-280 make it a better option for beginners.

-The Casio LK-280 is one of the best entry-level keyboards for beginners.
+In this Casio LK-280 review we saw that it is one of the best entry-level keyboards for beginners.
 It is equipped with a great set of features and is attractively priced, all of which make the Casio LK-280 an ideal option for anyone who wants to get hands-on training to learn how to play the keyboard like a pro!